crazy-max/firefox-history-merger/README.md

 ## Features

 * Merge history (`moz_places`) from `places.sqlite` file
-* `moz_origins`, `moz_historyvisits` are also merged
+* `moz_historyvisits` are also merged
 * [Frecency](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Places/Frecency_algorithm) is recalculated during the merge
 * Repair favicons
-* Display info about `places.sqlite` and `favicons.sqlite`
+* Display info about `places.sqlite`
-* Optimize the databases into a minimal amount of disk space
+* Optimize database into a minimal amount of disk space

 ## Requirements

-**firefox-history-merger** uses a particular format for its versioning: **major.minor.patchlevel**.
-Minor marks the compatible Firefox version, like 57, 58, etc...
-So before using this application, check if your `places.sqlite` is compatible with firefox-history-merger with the `info` command.
+Schema minimal version that can be used is **v39 (Firefox 57)**.
+Check if your `places.sqlite` is compatible with `info` command.

+If your database is not compatible, you can copy your `places.sqlite` in a Firefox 57 or higher [profile folder](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data), then launch/close Firefox and your `places.sqlite` should now be compatible.

 ## Download